jukoor/react-nomad-log/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/jukoor/react-nomad-log/blob/main/LICENCE.txt) file for details.

-## Acknowledgments

-- Material-UI for providing a powerful framework for building beautiful React applications.
-- Google Firebase for offering seamless authentication and database solutions.
-- React community for creating a vibrant ecosystem of reusable components and libraries.